slerman12/Help-me/1-Sam.md

     - Critiques
     - Conclusion
     - Afterward
-      - Confusion About Existence Operator
-        - Existence of Definitions
       - Cosmogenesis Myth
       - Alternative Set of Definitions of Math and Philosophy
   - [Dormant Communications](Philosophy/Dormant-Communications.md)